-The Short Term Investments account represent the current market value of the securities, and the “Unrealized Proceeds From Sale of Short Term Investments” account represents the cash proceeds that the company would receive if it were to sell the investments at the end of the specified accounting period.
+The Short Term Investments account amount represents the current market value of the securities, and the “Unrealized Proceeds From Sale of Short Term Investments” account represents the cash proceeds that the company would receive if it were to sell the investments at the end of the specified accounting period.
 The example below assumes that the investments are purchased at the end of the 2017 accounting period:

-Changes in the fair value of the trading securities are recorded through journal entries that reflect any increases or decreases in the values of the assets.
-For instance, in the above example, we see that there has been a loss of $2 billion, as the market value of the trading securities held by the company has declined over the course of the holding period.
+Changes in the fair value of the trading securities are recorded through journal entries that reflect any increases or decreases in the value of the assets.
+For instance, in the above example, we see an unrealized loss of $2 billion, as the market value of the trading securities held by the company declined over the course of the holding period.

 How are trading securities shown on the income statement?

 The gains or losses that are attributable to the trading securities are only recorded at the time of sale since this is when they will materialize.
 Prior to the sale, the securities can still fluctuate in value – changes that will be captured on the company’s balance sheet.
 Below is an example of how this would look:

-Here, we can see how in 2017, the investment did not experience any change in value (recall our initial assumption that the investments were purchased at the end of the 2017 accounting period), and that the investments lost value over the course of the 2018 accounting period (as shown by our journal entry).
+Here, we can see how, in 2017, the investment did not experience any change in value (recall our initial assumption that the investments were purchased at the end of the 2017 accounting period), and that the investments lost value over the course of the 2018 accounting period (as shown by our journal entry).

 Thank you for reading CFI’s guide on Trading Securities.
 To learn more about related topics, check out the following CFI resources: